vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "In your life, expect some trouble.
 But when you worry, you make it double.
 But Do not worry, be happy, be happy now." - Bobby McFerrin
 > 1. "Never underestimate the power of a strategic retreat."
 > 1. "Find a group of people who challenge and inspire you; spend a lot of time with them, and it will change your life." - Amy Poehler
-> 1. "It's not about winning or losing battles; it's about preserving your peace."
+> 1. "it is not about winning or losing battles; it is about preserving your peace."
-> 1. "You can't make a cloudy day a sunny day, but you can embrace it and decide it's going to be a good day after all." - Jane Lynch
+> 1. "You can't make a cloudy day a sunny day, but you can embrace it and decide it is going to be a good day after all." - Jane Lynch
 > 1. "Choose your battles wisely because sometimes the price of victory is too high."
 > 1. "Just say yes, and you'll figure it out afterward." - Tina Fey
 > 1. "When you find yourself in the midst of a battle, take a step back and assess the situation before you act."